cosmos72/schemesh/doc/shell/shell.md

   Again, shell syntax does **not** allow spaces between a file descriptor number and its following redirection operator.

 Note that arguments, file redirections and fd redirections **can** be interleaved.

+* Per-command environment variables are assignments `NAME=value` appearing before a simple or composite command.
+  They are parsed to `(shell "NAME" = "value" ...)`

 * Wildcards are special characters in simple command arguments (either unquoted or double quoted) that contain one or more special characters `*` `?` `[...]` or `~`.<br/>